• Skip to primary navigation

 1. Rolling out pita dough.
 2. Rolling out pita dough.
 3. Moving the rolled pita dough on a board.
 4. A ruler measures rolled out pita dough.

 Pita is baked at a high temperature, in this case, in the oven at 500 degrees Fahrenheit.
-When the dough hits the hot baking surface, the water in the dough quickly turns to steam causing the pita to puff up.
+When the dough hits the hot baking surface, the water quickly becomes steam, causing the pita to puff up.
 When removed from the oven, the void or “pocket” remains.

-Pita has its roots in the Middle East, dating back some 14,500 years!
-According to Wikipedia, Pita originates from the Natufian people in what is now Jordan.
+Pita has its roots in the Middle East, dating back 14,500 years!
+According to Wikipedia, Pita originates from the Natufian people in Jordan.

-Yes, and it’s delicious!
-Simply preheat your oven and a pizza stone or upside down baking pan to 500 – 550 degrees Fahrenheit.
+Preheat your oven and a pizza stone or upside-down baking pan to 500 – 550 degrees Fahrenheit.
 Top your pita with your favorite pizza toppings.
-Slide it on to a piece of parchment paper, then use the parchment as a handle to slide it onto the preheated baking pan/stone.
-Bake for about five to six minutes, then, it’s ready!
+Slide it onto a piece of parchment paper, then use the parchment as a handle to slide it onto the preheated baking pan/stone.
+Bake for about five to six minutes, then it’s ready!

 1. Greek Sourdough Sandwich.
 2. Two pita breads stacked.
 3. Opening a pita pocket.
 4. Hummus recipe with grilled pita.